TV4 (Polish TV channel): History

-The fourth logo TV4 from 2007 to 2023.

 TV4 was established on 1 April 2000 as a result of the merger of Nasza TV (1998–2000) and Polsat 2 in its initial format (1997–2000).
 From the beginning of TV4's existence until 2005, the TV Odra stations started relaying TV4, thus extending the network of transmitters.
 Each of the local stations had guaranteed daily slots to broadcast their own programs.
 With time, however – for financial reasons – subsequent TV stations resigned from broadcasting them (in practice, simply becoming transmitters of the TV4 signal).
 Each of the TV Odra stations – apart from their own local broadcast slots for several hours a day – still carried the channel, except for NTL Radomsko which has been rebroadcasting TVN since September 2005.

 A Lithuanian version of TV4 existed between 2002 and 2004 using BTV's network.

 TV4 mainly broadcasts movies and series as well as entertainment and cultural programs.
 From March 2007 to the first half of 2011, the program was broadcast around the clock.
 Later, TV4 started between 5.05 am and 6.40 am and ended between 2.00 am and 4.30 am.
 From August 2013, the station is again broadcasting 24 hours a day.
 On 1 March 2012, TV4 switched to the 16:9 aspect ratio with WSS signal.
 On 17 June 2013, TV4 ended analogue terrestrial broadcasting and from that day on, it is broadcast only digitally.
 On 1 January 2014, Telewizja Polsat became the owner of the station that so far was formally owned by the Polskie Media holding (which since 30 August 2013 was 100% owned by Telewizja Polsat).

 On 1 October 2015, TV4 launched its HD feed along with three other channels (Polsat 2 HD, Polsat Play HD, Polsat Cafe HD).

 On 30 March 2017, TV4 unveiled its last new graphics package, designed by SADAJ.
 The idents consists of a girl or a ballerina dancing around the screen.
 The logo remained unchanged.

 Since 15 September 2020, the channel's signal is broadcast on the Internet on the ipla VOD website belonging to the broadcaster.

 On 3 August 2023, TV4, along with TV6, were rebranded again with new logos and graphics derived from the main parent channel Polsat.